SolerJapan/Mod2Project/public/README.md

 also there is a check as long as there isnt a game over the display will show the score row and level while if the gameover condition is fulfilled it would turn into gameover display being rendered then the pause and start buttons are rendered. with everything closing Tetris is exported to App.js

- ### `Functions`

- const move = ({ keyCode }) => {}

- takes the keyboard input to return in this case movement there are 2 keys added for score and level for testing purposes. movePlayer is called for directional inputs movePlayer

- const drop = () => {}

- the main game function which runs checks for the speed,colision and gameover.

- const dropPlayer = () => {}

- this is run when the down button is pressed and first stops the drop until the button is released then drop is called again to resume timer

- const movePlayer = dir => {}

- this is called to move the player piece left or right

- const startGame = () => {}

- calls all the states to set the stage, the drop speed the player, the set score,level, and rows to 0 and set the gameOver to false as such this can be also considered a reset

- const pauseGame = () => {}

- sets the dropTime to null when pressed when drop is active. else will make the piece move again with speed based on the current level.

- useInterval (callback)

- as a exported callback this sets up the games delay and interval ticks with another function that is useEffect which is a react function

 # Styled Components